3.18: Student Duty Hours and Work Environment

 4. Students must be provided with one day in seven free from all educational and clinical responsibilities, averaged over a four-week period, inclusive of call.
 One day is defined as one continuous 24-hour period free from all clinical, academic, and administrative activities.

 The objective of all call activities is to provide students with continuity of patient care experiences throughout a 24-hour period.
 In-house call is defined as those duty hours beyond the normal workday when students are required to be immediately available in the assigned institution.

 1. In-house call must occur no more frequently than every third night, averaged over a four-week period.

 2. Continuous on-site duty, including in-house call, must not exceed 24 consecutive hours.

 3. Students must have a minimum of 14-hours free of duty after 24-hours of in-house duty.

-Questions and concerns related to a violation of student duty hours should be directed to the clerkship director and Assistant Dean for Clerkship Education.
+Concerns and incidents related to a violation of student duty hours can be reported directly in Qualtrics and this can be done anonymously.
+Dr. Tracy Rydel, Assistant Dean for Clerkship Education will receive the report.

 updated April 2021